 Associate Professor Timothy Lynch

-Associate Professor Timothy Lynch is the Director of the Graduate School of Humanities and Social Sciences.
+Associate Professor Timothy Lynch is the former Director of the Graduate School of Humanities and Social Sciences (2013-2017).
 A Fulbright scholar, he holds a PhD in political science from Boston College, Massachusetts.
 He is the author of Turf War: The Clinton Administration and Northern Ireland and co-author of the best-selling After Bush: The Case for Continuity in American Foreign Policy, which won the Richard Neustadt Book Prize.
 He is also Editor-in-Chief of the new two-volume Oxford Encyclopedia of American Military and Diplomatic History.
 Tim is a regular commentator for Sky News and ABC TV and radio in Australia, the BBC and Al Jazeera in the UK, and C-SPAN and NPR in the US.
 His editorials have appeared in The Age, the Guardian, the Herald Sun, and the Wall Street Journal.

-Dr Sara Wills
+Associate Professor Sara Wills

-Dr Sara Wills is Course Coordinator for the Executive Master of Arts.
+Associate Professor Sara Wills is Course Coordinator for the Executive Master of Arts.
 She is also Associate Dean of the Faculty of Arts and a lecturer of Australian Studies.
 Sara teaches in an inter-disciplinary context, and values humanities and social science approaches in the Arts.
 Her research interests include migration studies and history.

 Associate Professor Alison Inglis

-Associate Professor Alison Inglis is a graduate of the Art History Department of the University of Melbourne and has coordinated the Master of Art Curatorship since 1995.
+Associate Professor Alison Inglis is a graduate of the Art History program of the University of Melbourne and has coordinated the Master of Art Curatorship since 1995.
 She has been a co-curator of 3 exhibitions and a member of several museum boards, including the Board of Heide Museum of Modern Art, the Management Committee of the Duldig Studio and the Donald Thomson Collection Committee of the Melbourne Museum.

 Professor Robyn Sloggett

-Professor Robyn Sloggett is Director of the University’s Centre for Cultural Materials Conservation and Head of the Master of Cultural Materials Conservation, which is the only professional postgraduate conservation programme in the Australasia-Pacific region.
+Professor Robyn Sloggett is Director of the University's Centre for Cultural Materials Conservation and Head of the Master of Cultural Materials Conservation, which is the only professional graduate conservation programme in the Australasia-Pacific region.
 As Deputy Director of the Ian Potter Museum of Art, she developed research programs in conjunction with the Faculty of Science and Faculty of Arts that linked the scientific analysis of art and archival material with art historical analysis and collection management.

 Dr Grant Caldwell